rwilliams/jrubywiki/CallingJavaFromJRuby.md

   version = System.getProperties["java.runtime.version"]
 ```

-In this script when java_import executes it will make a new constant for you called 'System'.
+In this script when java_import executes it will make a new constant for you called `System`.
 As this is happening in a top-level script it will be put into ::Object.
-Now in the next line you can just use 'System'.
+Now in the next line you can just use `System`.

 As this is just a constant you need to be wary of redefining or papering over other constants.
 Consider an example like this: